DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 Although the symbols have changed, our underlying ontology (belief apparatus) has remained much the same.

-We cannot escape our religious history.
+We cannot escape our essentialist history.
 Scientism is the new Being of God.
-With enough inquiry we will eventually discover how things are in themselves it insists.
+"With enough inquiry we will eventually discover how things are in themselves" it insists.
 Through our ontology of being, we view Truth, Morality, and Justice as eternal, unchanging, and objective; out there somewhere and merely needing to be uncovered.

 The evidence-based practice denomination and their essentialist agenda asks “what are human bodies actually and